usds/SME-QA-Website/pages/phases/job-announcement/create-announcement-on-usajobs.md

   {{ page.intro }}
 </p>

-Agencies participating in this process can use a new, plain-language USAJOBS job announcement template created specifically for this assessment strategy.
+Agencies using the SME-QA process can use a special, plain-language USAJOBS job announcement template created for this assessment strategy.
 The template pre-populates many of the JOA posting requirements, including the required Legal and Regulatory Guidance section.
 To create your posting, complete only these sections.

 ### 1. Title